-• To be introduced to the disease states treated by IR using minimally invasive procedures such as angiography, fluoroscopy, ultrasound, CT, MRI, nuclear scintigraphy, or other image guidance, including in emergency situations.
-In
+To be introduced to the disease states treated by IR using minimally invasive procedures such as angiography, fluoroscopy, ultrasound, CT, MRI, nuclear scintigraphy, or other image guidance, including in emergency situations.
+In addition, appropriate utilization of treatments taking into account indications and contraindications, patient clinical status, risk and benefits, alternative treatment options, cost-effectiveness, and evidence-based medicine.
+It is expected that students will "scrub in" on cases, and as they become experienced and comfortable be able to first assist or become the primary operator when it is deemed appropriate after displaying the requisite knowledge and skills.

-- To learn all aspects of pre-procedural workup for an IR patient, including patient selection, appropriate history and physical, preparation of patients for procedures, informed consent, discussion or risks, benefits, and alternatives, coagulation parameters, antibiotic prophylaxis, etc. - To learn all aspect of intra-procedural care besides the intervention for a patient, including sedation, sedation reversal, anticoagulation, emergency codes, what it entails to being the leader of the Angio team, etc. - To learn all aspects of post-procedural care, including post-procedural orders, monitoring patients in recovery, appropriateness to discharge, appropriateness and ability to admit patients under the IR service, and following inpatients. - To become adept at consulting on a patient in IR clinic to decide which procedure to perform or whether to perform it, as well as appropriate outpatient de novo workup of a referral including history and physical with appropriate assessment and plan. - To gain the experience to consult on an inpatient in a timely manner with the ability to make an appropriate assessment and plan and discussing options and treatment plan with referring services and primary teams. - To learn the value of becoming part of a multidisciplinary team to achieve the goal of best patient care, and how IR fits into this multidisciplinary approach as a true consult service. - To be introduced to radiation safety for interventional procedures. - To become familiar with all non-invasive radiological tests that pertain to IR and to learn their appropriate utilization of imaging modalities in diagnosis and intervention. - To begin to interpret the imaging modalities utilized for an IR patient given clinical indications, contraindications, risks, benefits, and cost effectiveness. - To understand compassionate patient care through the lens of an IR team.
+- To learn all aspects of pre-procedural workup for an IR patient, including patient selection, appropriate history and physical, preparation of patients for procedures, informed consent, discussion or risks, benefits, and alternatives, coagulation parameters, antibiotic prophylaxis, etc. - To learn all aspect of intra-procedural care besides the intervention for a patient, including sedation, sedation reversal, anticoagulation, emergency codes, what it entails to being the leader of the Angio team, etc - To learn all aspects of pre-procedural workup for an IR patient, including patient selection, appropriate history and physical, preparation of patients for procedures, informed consent, discussion or risks, benefits, and alternatives, coagulation parameters, antibiotic prophylaxis, etc. - To learn all aspect of intra-procedural care besides the intervention for a patient, including sedation, sedation reversal, anticoagulation, emergency codes, what it entails to being the leader of the Angio team, etc. - To learn all aspects of post-procedural care, including post-procedural orders, monitoring patients in recovery, appropriateness to discharge, appropriateness and ability to admit patients under the IR service, and following inpatients. - To become adept at consulting on a patient in IR clinic to decide which procedure to perform or whether to perform it, as well as appropriate outpatient de novo workup of a referral including history and physical with appropriate assessment and plan. - To gain the experience to consult on an inpatient in a timely manner with the ability to make an appropriate assessment and plan and discussing options and treatment plan with referring services and primary teams. - To learn the value of becoming part of a multidisciplinary team to achieve the goal of best patient care, and how IR fits into this multidisciplinary approach as a true consult service. - To be introduced to radiation safety for interventional procedures. - To become familiar with all non-invasive radiological tests that pertain to IR and to learn their appropriate utilization of imaging modalities in diagnosis and intervention. - To begin to interpret the imaging modalities utilized for an IR patient given clinical indications, contraindications, risks, benefits, and cost effectiveness. - To understand compassionate patient care through the lens of an IR team.